dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 dotenv.config({ silent: true });

-// and then the secret is usable this way: process.env.API_SECRET
+// and then the secret is usable this way: process.env.AUTH_SECRET
 ```

-Note: during deployment for Heroku you'll need to add `API_SECRET` to your config variables in Settings!
+Note: during deployment for Heroku you'll need to add `AUTH_SECRET` to your config variables in Settings!

 ## API Server Auth support